athariqk/gopgsync/README.md

 ### stream

-Run gopgysnc in logical streaming replication protocol, this is the default replication mode.
+Run pgcdc in logical streaming replication protocol, this is the default replication/capture mode.

 ### full

-Fully replicates the schema to the target sink.
-Useful when you're trying to add missing documents or want to replicate for the first time and need to "populate" the target database.
+Fully replicates/captures the schema to the connectors.
+Useful when you're trying to add missing documents or running CDC for the first time and need to "populate" the target data store.